Served: 19 years

 On May 10, 2004, almost a year later, Officer Bryant’s name was inscribed on the Northern Kentucky Police Memorial in Covington in a Police Week ceremony attended by hundreds of police officers.

-If you have information, artifacts, archives, or images regarding officer or incident, please contact the Greater Cincinnati Police Museum at email@example.com.
+If you know of any information, artifacts, archives, or images regarding officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.